logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-alerts.md

 Your alert and contact points are ready, and now it's time to determine how alerts are routed to contact points.
 Notification policies are built in a tree structure, where each policy can have one or more child policies.

+You can't create a notification with more than 1 trigger tag or label since it causes the alert uses the AND operator (instead of OR), resulting in your notification not triggering.
+To solve this, you can create multiple notification policies that use the same label.
+{:.info-box.note}

 To set your notification policy, navigate to the main **[Alerting page](https://app.logz.io/#/dashboard/metrics/alerting/)** and click on the **Notification policies** tab.

 Click on **New policy** to create your policy, and click on the **Add matcher** option.